Kong/docs.konghq.com/app/konnect/reference/custom-dns.md

     Save the values that appear under **CNAME** and **Content**.

-### Domain Register configuration
+### Domain registrar configuration

 1. Log in to your domain registrar's dashboard.
 1. Navigate to the DNS settings section.
 This area might be labeled differently depending on your registrar.
-1. Locate the option to add a new CNAME record and create the following records with the values saved in the previous step.
-For example in AWS Route 53, it would look like this:
+1. Locate the option to add a new CNAME record and create the following records using the values saved in the [{{site.konnect_short_name}} configuration](#konnect-configuration) section.
+For example, in AWS Route 53, it would look like this:

 | Host Name                       | Record Type | Routing Policy | Alias | Evaluate Target Health | Value                                                | TTL |
 |---------------------------------|-------------|----------------|-------|------------------------|------------------------------------------------------|-----|